conradhunter/conradhunter/README.md

 - 👋 Hi, I’m @conradhunter
 - 👀 I’m interested in ...Creating user-friendly interfaces and helping to contribute to the ever growing digital world.
+I have a keen interest in Cryptocurrencies and aim to learn Solidity.
 - 🌱 I’m currently learning ...Javascript, Solidity and Python
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...conrad.hunter10@gmail.com
+- 📫 How to reach me ...conrad@conradhunterdev.com